nick-stamatakis/CollatzConjectureAndMore/README.md

 # PythonProjects
-Various small methods created to solve problems in Python.
+Created small methods to solve problems in Python.